 Drummers should bring their sticks as well as a practice pad to use in the warm-up room as many warm-up rooms will not have a drum set.

-Due to rental limitations when we travel, orchestral percussion principals are required to audition and interview in Boston.
+Due to rental limitations, orchestral percussion, marimba, and vibraphone principals are required to audition and interview in Boston.

 We have provided online audition practice materials (play-along exercises) that will help you prepare for the improvisation and blues sections of the audition.